useblocks/sphinx-needs-demo/docs/index.rst

 * ☑ ``conf.py`` integration and details
 * ☐ CI integration (☑ Read the docs, checks and GitHub action missing)
 * ☐ PDF build (postponed, as a build with Sphinx-SimpledPDF needs special handling because of images and used Sphinx-Design grids)
+* ☐ Add a drawio example
+* ☑ Example for variant handling
+* ☐ List of single features, plus explanation and link to doc, where it is used.

 Page Content
 ------------